Skip to main content

 Introduction

 Drill down and break down give your team instant analytical depth without leaving the dashboard.
-These powerful interactions transform static charts into exploratory tools—click any data point to understand what's driving the numbers.
+These interactions transform static charts into exploratory tools—click any data point to understand what's driving the numbers.

 Both features work immediately on your existing dashboards with zero configuration required.